 Congratulations – The Big Day Has Arrived!

 A healthy baby is a fed baby!
-If at all possible, we encourage mothers to breastfeed their babies.
-Although we have gotten close, formula cannot match breast milk in terms of its most essential ingredients.
+The AAP recommends breastfeeding for at least the first 6 months of baby’s life.
 Breast milk provides important nourishment and protection for your baby.
 Human milk contains essential ingredients that bolster the immune system and may help to lessen your baby’s chance of developing certain allergies.
-However, we recognize that breastfeeding may not be possible for all families.
-New moms and dads should not feel guilty if breastfeeding is not right for your family.
+We recognize, however, that breastfeeding may not be possible for all families.
+New moms and dads should feel comfortable choosing whatever is best for your family in regards to breastfeeding vs formula.
 Whatever your decision, we hope to provide the necessary support so that your baby may be healthy and strong.
+If breastfeeding is something that you would like to do (or try), we provide in-house lactation services for you and your baby.

 Breastfeeding is full of positives: it is always available, less expensive, and excellent for baby’s health.
 Some moms and babies will adapt very quickly to nursing.
 For others, it may require practice, patience, and perseverance.

-When possible encourage breastfeeding within the first half hour of the baby’s birth.
+When possible, encourage breastfeeding within the first half hour of the baby’s birth.
 The baby should be put to breast 8-12 times in the first 24 hours.
 Don’t be discouraged if it seems that the feedings are not going well or that your baby is very sleepy.
 Nature has built in a wonderful cushion to help you and your baby navigate through the first few days.
 If baby is very sleepy, wake him/her by undressing and placing baby skin to skin prior to attempting nursing.
+Rubbing a cool washcloth on baby’s back or feet can also help to keep baby awake.

 Make every effort to use the resources available at the hospital.
 Many of the nurses are trained lactation professionals, and they may offer the much needed tips and techniques to make nursing pleasurable and productive.
 Sometimes the most important and pressing nursing questions occur after you have left the hospital.
-We are very fortunate to have wonderful lactation resources at Norwalk Hospital and Danbury Hospital.
-If you would like to see a lactation consultant (and we have not brought it up at the visit), please let us know so that we can give you the needed information.
+We provide lactation specialists right here in our office, and we encourage all mothers who are attempting to breastfeed to have a lactation visit around day #5-8 of baby’s life.

 Breastfeeding usually occurs on demand, every 2-3 hours.
 If your baby is sleepy, go ahead and wake them up to feed.
 After the first week or two, night feedings are sometimes spread out a little more.
 It is safe to let your baby tell you how often they need to feed overnight after the first 2-3 weeks.

-The duration of feeds should be about 10-15 minutes on each side of the breast.
+The duration of feeds should be about 15-20 minutes on each side of the breast.
 If your baby is sleepy or distracted, this can sometimes be significantly prolonged.
 In order to provide a respite between feeds, feel free to “de-latch” the baby after 20-30 minutes of nursing.
 Give it another go in 2-3 hours.
+Try massaging your breast the entire time so that the milk is brought to the tip of the nipple.
+This helps to empty the breast (providing better cues to your body) as well as helping baby nurse more efficiently.

 “Nipple confusion” used to be a significant worry for both parents and doctors.
 As more information has become available, we now know that switching between the breast and a bottle is not going to be harmful for your baby in the long run.
 Not every baby is the same, so it is a good idea to become skilled at nursing (2 weeks) before the bottle is introduced.
 However, we recognize that this scenario is not always possible for every family.
 Introducing the bottle before that time can be done successfully.
 Please ask us for guidance or advice if you have questions.